-ds.comp – is a valid Identifier Component of the Dataset.
+ds#comp – is a valid Identifier Component of the Dataset.

 ds_map – is the Dataset that the defines the mapping.
 It has an Identifier Component, MAPS_FROM, that specifies the values to be transformed and a Measure Component, MAPS_TO, specifying the target value for each of them.